elastic/kibana/src/plugins/unified_histogram/README.md

     return;
   }

+  if (api.initialized) {
+    // Update our local reference to the API setUnifiedHistogram(api);
+  } else {
-  // Initialize if not yet initialized if (!api.initialized) {
+    // Initialize if not yet initialized
     api.initialize({
       // Pass the required services to Unified Histogram services,